vs StockyVendor comparison

 Forecasting depth Stocky never had

 Stocky's stock-suggestion logic was a sell-through-rate heuristic.
-LineNow uses the SBC framework to classify demand into smooth, intermittent, erratic, or lumpy, and applies the Syntetos–Boylan Approximation (Syntetos & Boylan, 2005) for non-smooth items.
+LineNow uses the SBC framework to classify demand into smooth, intermittent, erratic, or lumpy, and applies the Syntetos-Boylan Approximation (Syntetos & Boylan, 2005) for non-smooth items.
 Decay-aware PAR for perishables.
 Statistical safety stock with z-scores by service level.
-The same operations-research methods that run Walmart's distribution centers, deployed to an SMB.
+The difference is transparent inventory-planning math tied to a supplier PO workflow.

 Pricing